-The exact time-dependence of the mean-squared displacement for ABM and RTM can be obtained straightforwardly from the inhomogeneous telegrapher's equation [as is shown in the appendix \ref{AppendixActiveMotion} by use of Eq. \eqref{MTE1}] and is given by
+The exact time dependence of the mean-squared displacement for ABM and RTM can be obtained straightforwardly from the inhomogeneous telegrapher's equation [as is shown in Appendix \ref{AppendixActiveMotion} by use of Eq. \eqref{MTE1}] and is given by

-As has been mentioned in Sect. \ref{subsect:IIb}, this expression arises from a variety of models of persistent motion, exhibiting the ballistic time dependence $\langle\boldsymbol{x}^2(t)\rangle\simeq v^2_{0}t^2$, in the short-time regime $\xi t\ll 1$, and the linear time dependence $\langle\boldsymbol{x}^2(t)\rangle\simeq 2d D_{\text{eff}}\, t$, in the regime of long times, $\xi t\gg 1$, with $D_{\text{eff}}=v_{0}^{2}/(d\,\xi)$.
-For the GABM model presented in this paper, the Eq. \eqref{MSD-Paradigmatic} arises naturally only for the case $\eta=0$ (see Table \ref{tableMSD}), however, in general, there is no quantitative agreement between the MSD for $\eta=0$ and the expression \eqref{MSD-Paradigmatic} for constant values of the set of parameters: \{$c$, $\Gamma$, $v_{0}$, $D_{\text{R}}$ and $\lambda$\} (see the curves for $\eta=0$, long-dashed-gray line, ABM dashed-magenta line and RTM dashed-doble-dotted-orange line in Fig. \ref{MSD1o} in two spatial dimensions).
-A good agreement among the time dependence of the three models (see the solid-blue line in Fig. \ref{MSD1o} for two spatial dimensions and the lines for ABM and RTM) is obtained when the spatial dimensionality, $d$, plays the same role as the temporal one, i.e., $d_{\eta}=d$ or equivalently $\eta=d-1$.
-In addition we must to chose $\Gamma=D_{R}d(d-1)$ for a proper comparison with ABM and $\Gamma=\lambda d$ to compare with RTM.
+As has been mentioned in Sec. \ref{subsect:IIb}, this expression arises from a variety of models of persistent motion, exhibiting the ballistic time dependence $\langle\boldsymbol{x}^2(t)\rangle\simeq v^2_{0}t^2$, in the short-time regime $\xi t\ll 1$, and the linear time dependence $\langle\boldsymbol{x}^2(t)\rangle\simeq 2d D_{\text{eff}}\, t$, in the regime of long times, $\xi t\gg 1$, with $D_{\text{eff}}=v_{0}^{2}/(d\,\xi)$.
+For the GABM model presented in this paper, Eq. \eqref{MSD-Paradigmatic} arises naturally only for the case $\eta=0$ (see Table \ref{tableMSD}).
+Notice, however, that there is no quantitative agreement between the MSD for $\eta=0$ and the expression \eqref{MSD-Paradigmatic} \emph{for constant values of the set of parameters}: \{$c$, $\Gamma$, $v_{0}$, $D_{\text{R}}$ and $\lambda$\} (see the curves for $\eta=0$, long-dashed gray line, ABM dashed-magenta line and RTM dashed-doble-dotted orange line in Fig. \ref{MSD1o} for the two-dimensional case).
+Nevertheless, a good agreement among the time dependence of the three models (see the solid-blue line in Fig. \ref{MSD1o} for two spatial dimensions and the lines for ABM and RTM) is obtained when the spatial dimensionality, $d$, plays the same role as the temporal one, i.e., when $d_{\eta}=d$ or equivalently $\eta=d-1$.
+In addition we must chose $\Gamma=D_{R}d(d-1)$ for a proper comparison with ABM and $\Gamma=\lambda d$ to compare with RTM.
 In both cases we set $c=v_{0}$.
-That such is the case can be easily proof by requiring that the moments at both, the short- and long-time regimes of our model, coincide with the corresponding ones of the ABM and RTM.
+That such is the case can be easily proof by requiring that the moments at both the short- and long-time regimes of our model, coincide with the corresponding ones of the ABM and RTM.